MachineMC/Machine/CONTRIBUTING.md

 Jetbrains `@NotNull` and `@Nullable` annotations are the default null lombok annotations.

+For more information about lombok setup see its [config file](lombok.config).

 ### Code Contract Annotations
 We use JetBrains code contract annotations to describe the behaviour of the code, make sure you use them as well to keep the code consistent.
 Server implementation